 - When you're a couple of feet away from the broken section, initiate your turn up towards the top of the wave - as if you're going for a re-entry (see below).
 Get your board up to between 45 and 60 degrees.
 Use your paddle to drive the board around quickly if you can - you need to turn late and quick to keep as much speed as possible as you head up towards the top of the wave.

 - Let your board ride up onto the wave.
 You just need to focus on keeping your balance here - pull your legs up if you need to, but the aim is to let your whole board ride up onto the section.
-If only your nose is up then that's not
+If only your nose is up then that's not a true floater!

 - You're there!
 Now just keep looking down the line (not at the beach or your mates out back!) and assess how far you're going to float along the top.
 Again: the wave will probably dictate what your options are!

 - When it's time to drop back down, you need to 'pop' your board back down towards the face of the wave - make sure that your back foot leads the move, if you just angle your board back down then the nose will dig in and you'll get nailed!
 If your tail lands first then that's fine - you'll have plenty of speed and should be able to get the nose down and be flying off down the line again.
 Use your arms and your paddle to keep yourself stable as you drop back onto the face, and then focus on what the next section is doing - maybe time to set up another floater!